VOLUME 4 Aircraft equipment and operational authorizations

 3) Since protection of these areas or zones is critical to safe

 operations (particularly during degraded seeing-conditions), visual aids (such

 and ground movement restrictions must be provided to ensure that these areas are protected.

 D. Visual Aids.
 Visual aids are essential for most AWTAs.
+Visual

-and control of taxiing aircraft.
+taxiing aircraft.
 These aids include signs, markings, and lights that identify

 holding points or indicate directions, and the marking or lighting of the taxiway

 centerline and edges.
 The conspicuousness of runway and taxiway markings deteriorates

 rapidly, especially at busy airports.
 These markings must be frequently inspected

 and maintained, particularly for CAT II or III operations.

 1) All lighting systems should be monitored by ATC so that timely

 information on system failures or malfunctions can be provided to pilots.
+Regular

-normally used to determine the status of individual lights.
+to determine the status of individual lights.

 2) Therefore, it is usually only necessary for ATC to remotely